-Regarding MIDI controllers I think we’re on a similar level.
-Especially when it comes to small portable devices there’s a big variety to choose from.
-Regarding Ableton Live controllers the selection is understandably smaller.
+Regarding MIDI controllers, I think we’re on a similar level.
+Especially when it comes to small portable devices, there’s a big variety to choose from.
+Regarding Ableton Live controllers, the selection is understandably smaller.
 Right now there’s Ableton’s own Push, Akai’s APC 40 and Novation’s Launchpad that kind of started it all back in 2009.* Then you have smaller versions of those that sometimes even work well with iPads and are arguably more targeted towards (casual?) musicians on the go.
-I tried out many of those Ableton Live controllers and since I always found some flaws that bugged me out I’m wondering whether someone will ever build the perfect Ableton controller for my needs (just like what happened in regards to the audio interface)?
+I tried out many of those Ableton Live controllers and since I always found some flaws that bugged me out, I’m wondering whether someone will ever build the perfect Ableton controller for my needs (just like what happened in regard to the audio interface)?

 The Ableton Live controller of my dreams would certainly feature elements that already make the current controllers so great.

 - LED-encoded rotary knobs that indicate the currently set values – I can’t believe how few controllers are using those nowadays,

 - dedicated buttons for activating/arming/solo’ing tracks (I don’t care about the A|B button),

 - dedicated (and clearly distinguishable) buttons for stopping clips (individual clips and all at once),